vakata/orm/docs/Collection.md

 # vakata\orm\Collection
 A collection class - created automatically by the manager.
+It is traversable and countable.

 ## Methods